epfl-lara/stainless/core/src/sphinx/options.rst

 * ``--verification``

-  Proves or disproves function contracts, as explained in the `Verification <verification.rst>`_ section.
+  Proves or disproves function contracts, as explained in the :doc:`verification` section.

 * ``--termination``